 Your equipment gets protection too.
 This matters given how expensive ski gear is.
 Many policies also pay for lost ski days due to mountain closures, piste closures, and weather problems.

 Ski and snowboard accidents can hit your wallet hard.
 Over 66,000 people end up in U.S. hospitals each year from these accidents.
-Most ski insurance policies will cover:
+Most ski insurance policies cover emergency medical expenses and treatment for skiing injuries, medical evacuation from remote locations to the nearest suitable hospital, medical repatriation home, transportation for family members when you are hospitalised beyond 48 hours, and safe transport home for dependent travel companions.

 Many policies provide these benefits without any deductible.
 Emergency evacuation coverage becomes vital if you get hurt in mountainous areas because rescue services often bill the injured person directly.